-Between August 2020 and July 2021, during the enforced closure of our residential centres, we worked with more than 13,000 young people in a non-residential capacity by providing 'In-school adventures' and 'Adventure days'.
+Between August 2020 and July 2021, during the enforced closure of our residential centres, we worked with more than 13,000 young people in a non-residential capacity, including almost 4,000 from Scotland, by providing 'In-school adventures' and 'Adventure days'.
 These programmes focused on rebuilding social connections and other skills lost over lockdown, and it's clear from the evaluations we carried out that these programmes made a significant positive impact on the wellbeing of young people in the short-term.

-In July 2021, we were able to re-open our residential centres, and between 1st July 2021 and 31st July 2022, we expect to work with 12,748 young people from 200 schools across the UK - supporting them as they rebuild social and emotional skills.
+In July 2021, we were able to re-open our residential centres, and between 1st July 2021 and 31st July 2022, we expect to work with 12,748 young people from 200 schools across the UK including almost 2,000 young people from 72 schools in Scotlandi - supporting them as they rebuild social and emotional skills.
 The purpose of this report is to highlight how an Outward Bound residential plays a vital role in helping young people develop their skills and behaviours as they recover from the pandemic.